-E.g. be sure to turn all trimpots to zero (exept the "key" one) for pure lowpass mode, including the LFO and ENV trims on the right.
-We implemented a quick calibration option for this: Click on the small white OSC2 text below the buttons just above the self oscillation lamp, and it's done!
+Resets all filter trimpots to zero (exept the "key" one) for pure lowpass mode, including the LFO and ENV trims on the right.
+In the standard synth interface version this can be done by clicking on the white "OSC2" text (hidden feature).
+This is very handy to quickly return to pure lowpass mode.